oracle-nace-dsai/fargo3d-demo/README.md

     uncheck hyperthreading

 4 navigate to OCI > Compute > Instances then use the compartment navigator (lower left box) to find the compartment where you launched the above stack.
-Find the *-demo-stack-bastion instance, and note its public IP as bash variable in your cloud shell session
+Find the fargo3_stack-bastion instance, and note its public IP as bash variable in your cloud shell session

     IP=132.145.135.54